Accepting Mobile Payments

 Payment Card Swipe

-Instead of dealing with a bulky card swipe device and having to enter payment card information manually after the service is completed, your field tech or customer service rep can swipe your customer’s payment card data immediately after service is completed.
-The customer then “signs" with his or her finger on the device, and they receive an emailed receipt.
+Instead of dealing with a bulky card reader and having to enter payment card information manually after the service is completed, your field tech or customer service rep can swipe your customer’s payment card data immediately after service is completed.
+The customer then “signs” with his or her finger on the device, and they receive an emailed receipt.

 Along with the convenience of accepting the payment immediately after the service, using a payment card swipe service gives you faster access to the actual payment because most processors deposit funds the next day.
 There’s no need to wait for a batch process before funds are available.